 - Vietnamese conical hat – because it’s interesting to see a foreigner wearing one

 - Rice paper – you can eat it like a burrito

 - Tea – not as popular as its caffeine infused cousin, but slowly gaining worldwide recognition

-There are many new shops that have recently opened just outside of Ben Thanh market, selling the same items above.
+There are many new shops that have recently opened nearby, selling the same items above.
 You may also wish to check them out for prices and variety.